-Applicants are also reminded that they must through their proposals address any statutory protections and their Neighbourhood Development Plan policies relevant to designated heritage assets and their setting.
-To help applicants and others the attached Appendix includes a list of known designated and non-designated heritage assets as of the date of publication of this Neighbourhood Development Plan.
+Development proposers are also reminded that they must through their proposals address any statutory protections and their Neighbourhood Development Plan policies relevant to designated heritage assets and their setting.
+To help Development proposers and others, the attached Appendix includes a list of known designated and non-designated heritage assets as of the date of publication of this Neighbourhood Development Plan.

-Objective 3 - To conserve the area's valued landscape, natural environment and wildlife.
+Objective 3 - To conserve the Neighbourhood Development Plan area's valued landscape, natural environment and wildlife.